Education Benefits Comparison

 Important disclaimer

 This tool compares education benefits for planning purposes only.
 Actual benefit amounts depend on VA eligibility determinations, school certifying official verification, and current VA payment rates.
 VR&E eligibility requires counselor evaluation — a disability rating alone does not guarantee approval.
 Tuition Assistance policies vary by branch.
-Montgomery GI Bill eligibility requires the $1,200 buy-in and applicable service requirements.
+MGIB eligibility depends on when and how you entered service, whether you paid into the program, and specific service requirements.
+Many newer service members are primarily under Post-9/11 GI Bill rules.
 MHA shown using 2026 BAH data; academic year rates effective August 1, 2026.
 Verify all benefits with VA.gov and your installation education office.
 This is not financial or legal advice.

 How the Comparison Works